Pawcharz/knee-osteoarthritis/experiments.md

 Model does not learn at all - accuracy stays at 57.442% for the whole 20 epochs which is equal to frequency of the most frequent class in the dataset

-I will proceed to find the solution to this problem
+I will proceed to find the solution to this problem in the next step (3.0)

 ## 3.0 Overcomming excessive representation of classes in dataset